Isa-May/EmotionalArgumentationProject/README.md

 2) The Huggingface implementation (slightly adapted from Team Orange (MIT Licence))

+Copyright notices:
+The class BertForSequenceClassification from https://github.com/huggingface/transformers/blob/main/src/transformers/models/bert/modeling_bert.py was
+1) adapted for the purposes of creating a shared linear layer for model variant 1
+2) imported to better understand the code's inner working for model variant 2 with only minor modifications

+This is the copright notice for the BertForSequenceClassification class:
+Copyright 2018 The Google AI Language Team Authors and The HuggingFace Inc. team.
+Copyright (c) 2018, NVIDIA CORPORATION.
+All rights reserved.
+Licensed under the Apache License, Version 2.0 (the "License");

 ### Data Visualisation
 1. #### Example pie plot (jupyter notebook)
    ![pieplots](images/pie_plot.png)